Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 18. Best hotel in Porto for digital nomads | Eurostars Heroismo Hotel

-A popular destination among digital nomads, a city like Porto has many cafes in which you can work, as well as coworking spaces to rent.
-But we know that sometimes we might want to work from our rooms at whatever time.
+A popular destination among digital nomads, a city like Porto has many cafes where you can work and coworking spaces to rent.
+But we know that sometimes we might want to work from our rooms at any time.

-If you want to explore the city during the day, so you might have to work at night when the cafes are already closed.
-In this case, it is important to choose an accommodation that guarantees a working area in the room and wifi, of course.
+If you want to explore the city during the day, you might have to work at night when the cafes are closed.
+In this case, it is important to choose an accommodation that guarantees a working area in the room and wifi.

 A great example is the Eurostars Heroismo which has a great location next to the subway and also offers an outdoor fitness center.